chiefrydbeck/PacbioAutoScript/README.md

 ../home/PacbioAutomation/DelivInstrucs/01_Test must contain a "parForShell.sh" and a "SMRTcells.txt" file.

-"parForShell.sh should have the following format: wantRawData=Yes (or No) refFirstNameCust=Firstname refLastNameCust=Lastname
+"parForShell.sh should have the following format(it woudl be nice if it also included the user email adresses): wantRawData=Yes (or No) refFirstNameCust=Firstname refLastNameCust=Lastname